Mahmood-M-Ali/qPCR-plate-planner/README.md

 This represents the relative gene expression or enrichment of epigenetic mark level, where:

-- FC = 1: No change in expression
+- FC = 1: No change in enrichment/expression
-- FC > 1: Upregulation
+- FC > 1: Enrichment/Upregulation
-- FC < 1: Downregulation
+- FC < 1: Less enriched/Downregulation

 **Technical Requirements**